A Synonymous Variational Perspective on the Rate-Distortion-Perception Tradeoff: Relevant Discussions

 \subsection{Discussion on the Potential Sources of Gains}

-Finally, we discuss the potential sources of gains of our proposed synonymous source coding architecture with its synonymous source coding limits from the existing RDP tradeoff.
-Based on Fig.~\ref{fig_1} and the corresponding coding process, the fundamental difference between synonymous source coding and traditional perceptually optimized source coding is as follows: the former allows reconstructed outputs to be any synset signals semantically consistent with the source and requires encoding only the synonymous part of the latent representation, using the equivalent the single-side semantic mutual information $I(\boldsymbol{X}; \hat{\tilde{\boldsymbol{X}}})$ as the theoretical lower bound on coding rate; the latter encodes the full representation vector and uses the minimization of the rate–distortion–perception function $R(D,P)$ as the theoretical lower bound.
+Finally, we discuss the potential sources of gains of our proposed synonymous source coding architecture { compared with the existing RDP tradeoff, based on the above synonymous source coding rate characterization.} Based on Fig.~\ref{fig_1} and the corresponding coding process, the fundamental difference between synonymous source coding and traditional perceptually optimized source coding is as follows: the former allows reconstructed outputs to be any synset signals semantically consistent with the source and requires encoding only the synonymous part of the latent representation, using the equivalent the single-side semantic mutual information $I(\boldsymbol{X}; \hat{\tilde{\boldsymbol{X}}})$ as the theoretical lower bound on coding rate; the latter encodes the full representation vector and uses the minimization of the rate–distortion–perception function $R(D,P)$ as the theoretical lower bound.

 Since the synonymous decoder permits prediction and sampling of the detailed representation during reconstruction, when the KL divergence term is strictly zero (i.e., the generative model produces signal samples exactly following the source distribution), the perceptual components of the reconstructed samples can rely on random sampling rather than solely on the received encoded sequence.
 In other words, with a properly designed prediction and sampling mechanism, it is possible to achieve nonnegative mutual information between the source and reconstructed detailed representations $I(\boldsymbol{Y}_{\epsilon};\hat{\boldsymbol{Y}}_{\epsilon}) \ge 0$.
 This establishes the following relationship between the single-side semantic mutual information $ I(\boldsymbol{X}; \hat{\tilde{\boldsymbol{X}}})$ and the mutual information $I(\boldsymbol{X};\hat{\boldsymbol{X}})$ between the source and reconstructed variables: